-Dr. Numanoglu's experience includes static and seismic site characterization through field testing, assessment of laboratory test results on the static and seismic response of soils, and analysis of seismic response of soil materials, including seismic compression of soils under dry/drained conditions, liquefaction-induced settlements and lateral spreading.
+Dr. Numanoglu's experience includes static and seismic site characterization through field testing, assessment of laboratory test results on the static and seismic response of soils, and analysis of seismic response of soil materials and soil-structure interaction, including seismic compression of soils under dry/drained conditions, liquefaction-induced settlements and lateral spreading.
 He conducts seismic site response analyses and develops multi-dimensional numerical models of geosystems and soil-structure systems under both static and dynamic loading conditions for a given drainage, boundary, and loading conditions.
 His work also extends to post-earthquake reconnaissance and the analysis and design of transportation-related geosystems, such as retaining walls, slopes, bridge embankments, and foundations.

 Ozgun’s Ph.D. dissertation focused on developing a three-dimensional constitutive model for seismic applications (I-soil) and its implementation in LS-DYNA.
 He utilized this model to investigate seismic settlements in saturated dense sands underlying nuclear power plants, considering multi-directional earthquake loading and partially drained conditions.
 The I-soil model has since been applied in three Ph.D. dissertations and four M.Sc. theses, addressing topics including liquefaction modeling, the seismic response of concrete-faced rockfill dams, nuclear power plants, underground structures, and buried reservoirs.